Quartz with MySQL - Java Spring Boot Example

-In this tutorial, you'll learn how to build a scheduler application with Spring Quartz and MySQL in Java Spring Boot.
+In this tutorial, you will learn how to create a scheduler application using Spring Quartz and MySQL in Java Spring Boot.

-Quartz is an open-source job scheduling library that can be integrated with any size of Java applications.
+Quartz is an open-source job scheduling library that can be integrated into Java applications of any size.

 Quartz Scheduler can be used to execute different tasks at a pre-determined time or when the scheduled time arrives.
-For example: A task to run in exactly every 2 hours, a task to run on every weekdays except holidays at 12:30 PM, a task to run in every 2 days at 10:30 PM.
+For example: a task set to run every 2 hours, a task to run on weekdays except holidays at 12:30 PM, and a task to run every 2 days at 10:30 PM.

 Quartz uses JobStore which are responsible to keep track of all the work data that is given to the scheduler.
 By default Quartz uses in-memory JobStore but in this tutorial, we will use JDBCJobStore to keep all of its data in a MySQL database via JDBC.